Frequently Asked Questions about

 How much does it cost?

-The initial screening appointment costs $175 if it is done at Irlen© Services Northwest.
+The initial screening appointment costs $397 if it is done at Irlen® Services Northwest.
 We can travel to you, however, please note there will be an additional travel fee.

 The fee for the second evaluation, diagnostics, can vary depending on individual circumstances.
-Typically they will be between $525 and $625.
+Typically they will be approximately $1,200.
 This price includes the appointment fee, lab fees and shipping and handling fees.
 Again, we can travel to you, if needed, for an additional fee.
-Pricing does not include the cost of frames.
+Frames are provided by the patient.

 What if I already wear glasses?